10. Regional Verification using Spatial Masking

 Solar altitude (solar_alt) and solar azimuth (solar_azi) masking computes the solar altitude and azimuth values at each grid point for the time defined by the mask_file setting. mask_file may either be set to an explicit time string in YYYYMMDD[_HH[MMSS]] format or to a gridded data file.
 If set to a gridded data file, the -mask_field command line option specifies the field of data whose valid time should be used.
 If the -thresh command line option is not used, the raw solar altitude or azimuth value for each grid point will be written to the output.
 If it is used, the resulting binary mask field will be written.
 This option is useful when defining a day/night mask.

 Latitude (lat) and longitude (lon) masking computes the latitude and longitude value at each grid point.
 This logic only requires the definition of the grid, specified by the input_file.
 Technically, the mask_file is not needed, but a value must be specified for the command line to parse correctly.
 Users are advised to simply repeat the input_file setting twice.
 If the -thresh command line option is not used, the raw latitude or longitude values for each grid point will be written to the output.
 This option is useful when defining latitude or longitude bands over which to compute statistics.

-The polyline, box, circle, and track masking methods all read an ASCII file containing Lat/Lon locations.
+The polyline, polyline XY, box, circle, and track masking methods all read an ASCII file containing Lat/Lon locations.
 Those files must contain a string, which defines the name of the masking region, followed by a series of whitespace-separated latitude (degrees north) and longitude (degree east) values.